 The first Adorable Rag Quilt Secret is the ruffles…well sort of like ruffles.
 These extra rag border strips look so sweet around the edge of this quilt.
 Most all my rag quilts have borders.
 It stabilizes the edges and adds a nice finished look to the quilt.
 With this quilt, I took that border a step further.

-There were a lot of long-ish narrow strips left over from cutting the 10” blocks.
-By sewing them into a long strip, they make a perfect ruffle trim for the border adding lots more fluff.
+Using the long-ish narrow strips left over from cutting the 10” blocks, an idea brewed for a border.
+By sewing these left over pieces into a long strip, they make a perfect ruffle trim for the border adding lots more fluff.
 The border has three layers and the two ruffle strips are two more narrow layers sewn on top.

 How to Make A Ruffled Rag Quilt Border

 The borders were completely assembled before adding them to the rag quilt.
 It’s much easier to handle a few long narrow strips than shifting a whole quilt around.
-First the three 3” border layers were sewn together with a ½´seam down both sides just to hold everything in place.
-Then two rows of a double layer of 1 ½” flannel was sewn about an inch in from the outer edges.
+First the three border layers were sewn together to hold everything in place.
+Then two rows of flannel was sewn about an inch in from the outer edges.
 Once the sewing was completed, every edge was clipped to get plenty of fraying.

 The final step was to sew the borders in place.
 Since the border edges were already sewn, it’s a quick step to get them added to the quilt.
 Then sew one final round of all the outside edges for some extra reinforcement.
 These ruffled rag quilt borders definitely add a more feminine look and make this quilt even more plushy than the norm.